Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

 As the event closes in, the fancy hats are dusted off for the day and everyone suddenly becomes a racing expert for about six hours.

-But not everyone can make it down to the famous Flemington Racecourse in Melbourne to capture the biggest day on the racing calendar in person – especially not this year.
+But not everyone can make it down to the famous Flemington Racecourse in Melbourne to capture the biggest day on the racing calendar in person.

 So how can you see the big race from home?

-Under a new TV deal for the Melbourne Cup carnival, Channel Ten will be the host broadcaster of the race that stops a nation.
+Under a new TV deal for the Melbourne Cup carnival, Channel Ten is now the host broadcaster of the race that stops a nation.

 Channel Ten’s coverage on Melbourne Cup day will commence at around 10am (AEDT), as coverage on Channel Seven formerly did.

 You’ll also be able to watch the race on the Channel Seven-owned Racing.com, which is available on free-to-air TV and on online platforms.

 Sky Racing on Foxtel will also have coverage of Melbourne Cup day at Flemington, however, they’re barred from showing the actual race live, with it instead shown on delay by a handful of minutes, allowing free to air exclusive live broadcast rights.

 If you’d prefer to live stream the race online, then there will be a number of ways to do so as we head into the 2021 edition.